|

 associates include Jackie

-Cates in Nacogdoches, Texas; Bob Rike and Alec Herring in Columbia,
+Cates in Nacogdoches, Texas; Alec Herring in Chapin,

 South Carolina; Randy Witt and Tom Drewianka in Monett,